London, United Kingdom

 “It is not a glazed box.
 The design for The Standard places guests firmly in their location rather than siloing them from it.”

-The Standard, Fitzroy is the continuation Woods Bagot’s defining of the contemporary architectural character of Fitzroy.
+The Standard, Melbourne is the continuation Woods Bagot’s defining of the contemporary architectural character of Fitzroy.
 The studio’s award-winning multi-residential C.F Row at 237 Napier Street retained the original brick façade of the former furniture manufacturer, introducing a new row of low-scale collaged brick and concrete townhouses.

 A 10-minute walk from The Standard, Woods Bagot and developer Piccolo have received planning approval for Gore Street, an eight-storey residential that draws its inspiration from the neighbourhood’s quintessential Victorian and Edwardian terrace houses.